Boat Life: How We Get Water

 $457.72 A Year Per Person x two of us = $915.44

-Not only is that $915.44 per year just in drinking, that is 3,102.5 pounds that have to be lugged to the boat.
+Not only is that $915.44 per year just in drinking, but that is also 3,102.5 pounds that have to be lugged to the boat.
 No thank you!

 Watermaker – Taking The Salt Out of Sea Water